hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-home.md

 ---
-title: Salesforce CI with sfdx-hardis
+title: Salesforce CI/CD with sfdx-hardis
-description: Easy use of Salesforce DX on your Salesforce projects
+description: Easy handling of Salesforce DX to use CI/CD & DevOps principles on your Salesforce projects
 ---
 <!-- markdownlint-disable MD013 -->